Pathogen reduction technology system for safer blood transfusions

 Various safety measures are taken for blood products to prevent infections caused by bacteria, viruses, and other pathogens as well as side effects from transfused white blood cells.
 Currently, however, no method of testing or pathogen reduction can completely eliminate the risk of a transfusion-transmitted infection (TTI).
 In middle- and lowincome countries, blood donors have more infections than in high-income countries.*1 In fact, sub-Saharan Africa has the highest rate of HIV and malaria infection in the world, so reducing the risk of infection from blood transfusion is an important medical issue.
 In a survey conducted in the Republic of Ghana, TTIs from malaria are estimated to occur in up to 28% of blood donation recipients.*2

-To improve this situation and others like it, the Terumo Group partnered with Japan International Cooperation Agency (JICA) and since 2017 has been conducting a program through public–private partnership for preventing disease transmission through blood transfusions in the Republic of Ghana.*3 Using the Mirasol Pathogen Reduction Technology (PRT) system developed by Terumo’s Blood Management Company (Terumo BCT), Terumo is working with the Ministry of Health and the National Blood Service, Ghana, to promote the routine use of the Mirasol PRT system for whole blood.
+To improve this situation and others like it, the Terumo Group partnered with Japan International Cooperation Agency (JICA) and since 2017 has been conducting a program through public–private partnership for preventing disease transmission through blood transfusions in the Republic of Ghana.*3 Using the Mirasol Pathogen Reduction Technology (PRT) system developed by Terumo’s Blood and Cell Technologies Company (Terumo BCT), Terumo is working with the Ministry of Health and the National Blood Service, Ghana, to promote the routine use of the Mirasol PRT system for whole blood.
 A total of four Mirasol devices have been installed in the National Blood Service blood banks in both of Ghana’s main cities, Accra and Kumasi.
 After the pathogen reduction process, transfusions are given to the most vulnerable patients, including postpartum hemorrhage patients as well as child and adult oncology patients.
 A haemovigilance system to monitor safety of blood transfusions is also being implemented to accumulate data acquired throughout the entire process, from blood donation through preparation to the post-transfusion condition of the patient.*4 This will enable the analyses and assessments needed to keep adverse events from occurring.

 Mirasol uses UV light and riboflavin (vitamin B2) to inactivate a broad range of pathogens, including bacteria, viruses such as HIV, parasites such as malaria, and white blood cells in blood products, reducing the risks of disease transmission and side effects from blood transfusions.
 It received the CE mark for platelets in 2007 and for plasma in 2008, and it is now sold in more than 20 countries, mainly in Europe, the Middle East, and Africa.
 Unlike in high-income nations, patients in middle- and low-income countries often receive transfusion of whole blood, rather than blood components.
 Therefore, Terumo sought the possibility of using Mirasol for whole blood.
 In 2014, the African Investigation of the Mirasol System (AIMS) clinical trial performed in Ghana was the first and only clinical trial to demonstrate that a pathogen reduction technology, specifically Mirasol, can effectively reduce the incidence of TTI of a bloodborne pathogen.
 The results of the AIMS trial were presented at the 2015 congress of the AABB (formally known as the American Association of Blood Banks) and were also featured in the medical journal The Lancet.
 That same year, Mirasol received the CE mark for whole blood treatment, marking the availability of the first and only PRT treatment for whole blood.